thufschmitt/tix-papers/context/set-theoretic-types.md

-This system offers thus more flexibility than most alternatives (allowing in particular arbitrary intersection types, which are a must-have as they allow the overloading of functions^[A form of overloading has been recently added to Typed Racket, but not as powerful as the one that intersection types gives us]), although the (hopefully temporary) sacrifice of polymorphism is a huge price to pay.
+This system offers thus more flexibility than most alternatives (allowing in particular arbitrary intersection types, which are a must-have as they allow a precise typing of the overloading of functions^[A form of overloading has been recently added to Typed Racket, but not as powerful as the one that intersection types gives us]), although the (hopefully temporary) sacrifice of polymorphism is a huge price to pay.